IBM/aspera-cli/README.md

 The authentication is `username` and `password` or `access_key` and `secret` through options: `username` and `password`.

 > **Note:** Capabilities of this plugin are used in other plugins which access to the node API, such as `aoc`, `ats`, `shares`.
+>
+> **Note:** This plugin can be used with any type of **Aspera Node**, either on-prem or ATS, provided that you have node api credentials.
+Those credentials can be either Node API user or Access Key (e.g. on ATS).

 ### File Operations